dmitriiStepanidenko/RustCodeVisualizer/README.md

 - [ ] Export relationships between structs and enums to Graphviz format
 - [ ] Export relationships between structs and enums to PlantUML format

+## Example
+For the structures.rs in example folder:
+!(Example structures.rs image)[example/graph.png]

 ## Installation